Diego-Musashi/Diego-Musashi/README.md

 ### 👋 Hi there, I'm Diego Musashi!

 #### About
-- 🌱 I'm studying web and mobile development at [Rocketseat] (https://www.rocketseat.com.br/), in the curse EXPLORER.
+- 🌱 I'm studying web and mobile development at [Rocketseat](https://www.rocketseat.com.br/), in the curse EXPLORER.

 #### Current Stack
 - Main language: `JavaScript`